Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 My favorite dish was the astoundingly fresh beet salad, though it wasn’t the prettiest thing to photograph (the top was just various greens and the beets were hidden underneath).
 And I also tried some local Hudson Valley cheeses.
 They really know what they’re doing in this part of the world.

 You guys know how much I live for cured meats — so you won’t be surprised how dangerous Italian sandwich shops are to me.
-I stopped at Italian Market for something to eat on the train back home, and they made me a terrific sandwich with eggplant, cheese, and various delicious Italian meats.
+I stopped at Italian Market for something to eat on the train back home to Manhattan, and they made me a terrific sandwich with eggplant, cheese, and various delicious Italian meats.

 I made sure to order just a half sandwich because nothing could have stopped me from annihilating a whole one.